Post Remediation Verification (PRV)

 • Environmental sampling when appropriate to confirm defined clearance objectives

-A Post-Remediation Evaluation may be performed following remediation completed under our protocol or under a plan developed by another party.
+A Post Remediation Verification may be performed following remediation completed under our protocol or under a plan developed by another party.

-The evaluation focuses on current environmental conditions and whether remediation objectives have been achieved.
+The verification focuses on current environmental conditions and whether remediation objectives have been achieved.

-For a PRE to be meaningful, it must occur at the proper time.
+For a PRV to be meaningful, it must occur at the proper time.

-Best practice is for the Post-Remediation Evaluation to take place after remediation work is complete, but before containment is removed and before any rebuilding begins.
+Best practice is for the Post Remediation Verification to take place after remediation work is complete, but before containment is removed and before any rebuilding begins.

 Evaluating the work prior to containment removal allows any identified deficiencies to be corrected within controlled conditions — avoiding disruption, additional demolition, or repeated reconstruction later.

-Depending on the scope of remediation, a PRE may involve:
+Depending on the scope of remediation, a PRV may involve:

 • Visual inspection of remediated areas